Maria1709/Creditcard-fraud2/README.md

 1 = fraud cases

+We begin by looking at both the top 5 lines of data and the bottom 5 lines.Then we take a look of the shape of the data.
+From the above data we can see that from looking at the data in Time, there has been 284807 transactions over a 2 day period

 Data Processing & Understanding

 The dataset is imbalanced towards a feature, as various banks have adopted dufferent mechanisms making it harder for them to have a data breach.
 But we will still see some vulnerability in the system, and thus this explains why most transactions are normal and a smaller percent are fraudulent.